matthewwithanm/django-imagekit/docs/advanced_usage/source_groups.rst

 2. They expose a generator method that enumerates source files.

-When these objects are registered (using ``imagekit.register.source_group()``), their signals will trigger callbacks on the generated file strategies associated with image specs that use the source.
+When these objects are registered (using ``imagekit.register.source_group()``), their signals will trigger callbacks on the cache file strategies associated with image specs that use the source.
 (So, for example, you can chose to generate a file every time the source image changes.)
 In addition, the generator method is used (indirectly) to create the list of files to generate with the